houcinhadjaissa-cyber/Autopro/docs/CURRENT_STATUS.md

 1. Update `AI_CONTEXT.md` and `PROJECT_LOG.md`
 2. Create `ECOSYSTEM_INTEGRATION_PLAN.md`
 3. Review and enhance other key files (Payments, Vehicle History, Service Booking, etc.)
+## Latest Update – Documentation & Planning Phase

+### Completed Work
+- `COMPATIBILITY_ENGINE.md` has been completed and reorganized.
+- `DATA_MODEL_NOTES.md` has been significantly improved with professional structure and detailed technical content.

+### Current Focus
+We are now systematically updating all planning files and preparing the ecosystem integration strategy.
+The goal is to have a clean, complete, and well-documented foundation before moving into development.

+### Next Steps
+1. Create `MASTER_PROJECT_CONTEXT.md`
+2. Continue expanding `ECOSYSTEM_INTEGRATION_PLAN.md`
+3. Review and enhance other key files (Payments, Vehicle History, Service Booking, etc.)